 - Phone (including country code): (005411) 47257084/ 6958

-- San Andrés application requirements: Application form, 2 letters of recommendation, academic transcript, résumé, photocopy of passport
+- San Andrés application requirements: Application with brief essays, online registration form , 1 letter of recommendation, additional letter of recommendation certifying Spanish Language level or recent certificates of student’s Spanish level, academic transcript, résumé, photocopy of passport

 - Students may receive Spanish Credit, but must receive advance approval through the Spanish Department